Print This Bible Study

 The Israelites were turned away from the land of Canaan and told to journey “into the wilderness by the Way of the Red Sea” (Deuteronomy 1:40).
 In other words, rather than being allowed to enter a land flowing with “milk and honey,” they were turned away and, instead, told to travel out into a desolate land.
 Then beyond that, specific reference is made to this land being “by the Way of the Red Sea.”

 The picture is really the same as seen in the later experiences of Israel, typified by Jonah.
 Jonah, because of his disobedience, was cast into the Sea, and he died in the Sea.
-And Israel, because of the nation’s disobedience, has been scattered among the Gentile nations of the world (cast into the Sea), with Israel being looked upon as dead while out among the nations.
+And Israel, because of the nation’s disobedience, has been scattered among the Gentile nations of the world (cast into the Sea), with Israel being looked upon as dead (spiritually dead) while out among the nations.

 During Moses’ day, it was only at the end of a full forty years (referring to a complete period) that God allowed a second generation of Israelites to leave their place in “the wilderness by the Way of the Red Sea” and enter the land under Joshua.
 And this is a type of that future day — after a complete period, at the end of two days (which will be at the end of Daniel’s full Seventy-Week prophecy) — when God will allow the present nation to leave its place among the Gentiles and be restored to the land under Jesus (cf. Daniel 9:24-27; Hosea 5:15-6:2; Jonah 1:15ff; John 11:1-44).

-(Or, if the Hebrew rendering for Jesus is preferred in the antitype, it is “Joshua” [this is the reason for the incorrect rendering, “Jesus,” rather than “Joshua,” in Hebrews 4:8, KJV].
-Joshua led the Israelites into the land in the past, and Joshua [Jesus] will lead the Israelites into the land in the future.
 Also note that a more detailed and complete look at the overall type is seen beginning with the departure from Egypt under Moses.
-That seen beginning in Deuteronomy, chapter two is a facet of the type within the larger type — a type within a type, so to speak.
+That which is seen beginning in Deuteronomy, chapter two is a facet of the type within the larger type — a type within a type, so to speak.
 This is a common occurrence in biblical typology, one thing that makes it so rich.)

-3. Into the Lands of Esau, Lot (Deuteronomy 2:1-12)
+3. In the Lands of Esau, Lot (Deuteronomy 2:1-12)

 Note, according to the text, that the unbelieving Israelites were not to be overthrown just any place in “the wilderness by the Way of the Red Sea.”
 Rather, they were to be overthrown in two areas of this wilderness land.
 They were to be overthrown in the land occupied by the descendants of Esau, and they were to be overthrown in the land occupied by the descendants of Lot.

-A. The Land of Esau
+a.
+The Land of Esau

 Esau, the elder son of Isaac, “despised his birthright” and sold his rights as firstborn to his younger brother, Jacob, for a meal consisting of “bread and stew of lentils” (Genesis 25:27-34).
 The Septuagint (Greek version of the Old Testament) uses a word for the rendering “despised” (v.
 34) that means that Esau regarded his birthright as practically worthless.
 He saw no real value to the birthright and sold it on a particular occasion to satisfy his hunger.